guiltygyoza/rtl-exercise/pulse_gen/README.md

 The pulse generator would refuse to generate samples if the pulse parameters are erroneous: pulse sample length must be at least 2, `mu` (Gaussian mean) must not be smaller than the sample length, the sigma square inverse term must not be zero, and Wah-Wah frequency term must not be zero when Wah-Wah is turned on.

-TB collects the generated samples and checks them against golden values (calculated using SystemVerilog's system functions `exp()` and `cos()`).
+TB collects the generated samples and checks them against golden values (calculated using SystemVerilog's system functions `$exp()` and `$cos()`).
 TB also checks if DUT refuses to generate under erroneous pulse parameters.

 Finally, TB exports all DUT-agenerated samples into a single JSON file.
 A script `plot_pulses.py` visualizes those samples.